 Tip # 10 Try Tommy Copper compression gloves, I still wear these.
 I have no idea if the copper, that is woven into the fabric, helps or if it’s the compression all I know is they help when I wear them in cooler weather.

 Tip # 11 Find a GREAT doctor!
 After much research I set up an appointment with a hand surgeon who has repeatedly been listed as one of Dallas’ best doctors specializing in hand issues.
-For me it helped that he was a professor of orthopaedic surgery at Southwestern Medical School, hoping that kept him current on new procedures and techniques.
+For me it helped that he was a professor of orthopaedic surgery at Southwestern Medical School, current on new procedures and techniques.
 Dr. Ellis advised that after tests were completed, I had severe carpal tunnel issues and severe osteo-arthritis in my cmc basal thumb joints.
-My dominant hand was to be addressed first.
+My dominant hand was addressed.
 He offered cortisone injections as an option for treatment but as I’ve had negative issues with cortisone injections in the past and am not a huge proponent of the side effects on internal organs, I chose to have surgery.
-There were two options, either to have my thumb joint fused which would stabilize the joint and allow me to live heavy items but would not give me much range of motion OR arthroplasty.
+There were two options, either to have my thumb joint fused which would stabilize the joint and allow me to lift heavy items but would not give me much range of motion, OR arthroplasty.
 No choice for me!
 I need motion with all I do.

 Tip # 12 Do your research!
 It’s your body, your recovery.
 Do your research.
 Here are a few more sites I’ve Pinned with info that may help: http://www.pinterest.com/sewlo/arthroplasty/